yireo-training/magento2-example-simple-block/README.md

-# TestSimpleBlock module for Magento 2
+# ExampleSimpleBlock module for Magento 2